 Today, however the City's overall population growth has slowed.
-Consequently, the City finds itself in a competitive market for the attraction of commercial and mixed-use developments.
+Consequently, the City finds itself in a competitive market for the attraction of commercial and mixeduse developments.
 As a result, there is a focus on previously developed areas that are underutilized.

-The City of Aurora updated its Comprehensive Plan in 1984.
+The City of Aurora adopted its first Comprehensive Plan in 1984, amending it several times since then, including most recently in 2018.
 In 2017, the City also adopted its 2017 Downtown Master Plan.
 The comprehensive plan is intended to guide Aurora's overall evolution and development, while the Master Plan for Downtown Aurora establishes the City's vision for the future of its downtown area.
 As part of its ongoing review of the downtown area, the City has targeted certain downtown locations for redevelopment, including the proposed TIF District, in order to help generate overall improvement of the downtown.
 It is anticipated that this redevelopment will attract new revenue generating entities to the City, and thus diversify and increase the City's tax base.